marti-dotcom/Variant-sets/README.md

 ## Setting up your Environment

-It is recommended to run this pipeline in a conda environment to manage tool dependencies and avoid conflicts:
+It is recommended to run this pipeline in a conda environment (especially for VEP) to manage tool dependencies and avoid any errors and conflicts:

 ```bash
 conda create -n variant_env python=3.10